prasadsnm/BillPaymentServices/InvoicePaymentServices.Api/README.md

 The design diagram can be found at the root directory.
 ![design](../Bill_Payment_Service_Design.jpg)

+10. Account table is simple designed just to support the demo.

+11. Authentication and authorization are not supported in this demo.

 After thought:
 1. we may want to use string instead of decimal for money.
 For storage and transmission only.
 Use decimal for display.

 2. all enum should probably go to database and cache instead of in code.

+3. The business logic is not supposed to be done in repository level.
+I did not realize this issue till the last minute. too late to change.